aandiron/architect/fulldraft-aandiron-architect.md

 "Good.
 OK then.
 Would you please all get on your knees, in a line in front of me."

-A rustle of tasteful fabrics, and a few exhales of effort from the older employees as the whole crew lowered to their knees like a church choir before the Eucharist.
+A rustle of tasteful fabrics accompanied by a few exhales of effort from the older employees as the whole crew lowered to their knees like a church choir before the Eucharist.

 "Now maybe you heard: I just fucked the lead designer in the ass with our building.
 Notice I say _our_ building --- because we all worked on it together, right?
 And you loved getting fucked in the ass with _our_ building didn't you?"
 He looked over at the lead designer who nodded vigorously.